dividohq/mars-rover-chg/README.md

 ## Assumptions

-1. Your code should accept a file path to load.
+* Your code should accept a file path to load.

-2. Your code must be able to detect invalid file format, and reject the file.
+* Your code must be able to detect invalid file format, and reject the file.
 This should be handled gracefuly and the app should not crash

-3. You are free to use any language, framework and libraries that you see fit.
+* You are free to use any language, framework and libraries that you see fit.
 Although  we expect you not to use any that might defeat the purpose of this test.

 ## Assessment Criteria

-This repository contains a suite of input files that you can use to exercise the requirements stated above.
+* This repository contains a input file named `input.dat` We expect that file to be properly parsed.

-You will be expected to provide unit tests asserting the correct behaviour of your code
+* You will be expected to provide unit tests asserting the correct behaviour of your code

-You will be assessed both on the quality of tests, and on the quality of the code that you write to pass them.
-We're looking for concise, readable code.
+* You will be assessed both on the quality of tests, and on the quality of the code that you write to pass them.

+* We're looking for concise, readable code.

+* Documentation and ease of running your code will be taken into consideration